-It's Week Two of our Kitchen Confections Series for Moda Fabrics!
 If you're a regular Sew4Home visitor, you know we love aprons.
-So of course there was no question we'd whip up a fab apron in Bonnie & Camille's Vintage Modern collection.
-We combined coordinating Bella Solids by Moda, matching rick rack, form-flattering waist pleats, and a quilted accent along the top of the bodice.
+And, we know you love aprons.
+This Kitchen Confections classic is a special favorite of ours that combines two pretty prints and two coordinating solids.
+It has a very vintage feel – especially with the sweet florals and pretty rick rack edging.
+Other fabulous details include form-flattering waist pleats and a quilted accent along the top of the bodice.
 Even the pockets have box pleat details, and by tilting them at an angle, they give the skirt a pretty pop of color.